EoghanONeill/TobitBART/README.md

 The goal of TobitBART is to provide implementations of type 1 and type 2 Tobit models with Bayesian Additive Regression Trees (Chipman et al. 2010) instead of linear combinations of covariates.
 Sums-of-trees are sampled using the ``dbarts`` package.

 The Type 1 Tobit implementaiton is based on Chib (1992).
-The Type 2 Tobit implementaiton is based on Omori (2007).
+The Type 2 Tobit implementaiton is based on Omori (2007), and van Hasselt (2011).

 Chib, S. (1992).
 Bayes inference in the Tobit censored regression model.
 Journal of Econometrics, 51(1-2), 79-99.

 Omori, Y. (2007).
 Efficient Gibbs sampler for Bayesian analysis of a sample selection model.
 Statistics & probability letters, 77(12), 1300-1311.

+Van Hasselt, M. (2011).
+Bayesian inference in a sample selection model.
+Journal of Econometrics, 165(2), 221-232.

 ## Installation